 Clearly the cream of Havana society were in the audience.
 For example, Marcial Truffin was the second son of Senora Mina Perez Chaumont Truffin, wealthy widow of Regino Truffin and member of one of Cuba's most prominent families.
 Her husband had died in July, 1926, had two sons, Regino and Marcial, the latter connected with the National City Bank in Havana.
 There was an Avenida Truffin named after their father.
 But the house the family had owned was very special indeed.

-In the Marianao municipality in the province of Havana, next to the Zanja-Marianao railroad, was Villa Mina, the beautiful suburban property once owned by Regino Truffin, surrounded by a luxuriant tropical forest ( one might find some dwarf palm from China or a rare orchid from the Amazon) - a fairy-tale dream for a nightclub which became known as ‘the most attractive and sumptuous nightclub in the world’, the Tropicana.
+In the Marianao municipality in the province of Havana, was their Villa Mina, a beautiful suburban property, surrounded by a luxuriant tropical forest (one might apparently have found some dwarf palms from China or a rare orchid from the Amazon) - a fairy-tale dream for a nightclub which became known as ‘the most attractive and sumptuous nightclub in the world’, the Tropicana.
 We may imagine that de Falla's Nights in the gardens of Spain had some special resonance with Marcial.

 The Windsor Daily Star (Ontario, Canada) - 30 May 1942 'The famous pianist, visiting Mr Raymond F[ayette] Stove[r] [of Shadowlawn at St. Clare Shores], will present a concert tomorrow at the Detroit Golf Club, at 8.30, including Albeniz El Albaicin and Von Dohnanyi’s Waltz from the ballet Naila of Delibes.